MarcelloDuarte/php-expando/README.markdown

 How does it work
 ----------------

-PHP_Expando provides a autoloader that injects a metaclass property (both static and object scope).
+PHP_Expando provides an autoloader that injects a metaclass property (both static and object scope).
 The metaclass when used gives you a reference to the an Expando Metaclass which allows you to add methods, much in the faction of prototypes in Javasript.

 Registering the loader
 ----------------------